KFAB

 KFAB (1110 kHz) is a commercial AM radio station in Omaha, Nebraska, with studios and offices on Underwood Avenue in Omaha.
 It broadcasts a news/talk format and is owned by iHeartMedia, Inc.

 KFAB is a Class A clear channel station, operating at 50,000 watts, the maximum power for commercial AM stations, from a transmitter on South 60th Street at Capehart Road in Papillion.
 A single tower beams the full power during the day.
 At night, power is fed to a three-tower array in a directional pattern to avoid interfering with WBT Charlotte, the other Class A station on 1110 AM.
 Due to its high power and Nebraska's excellent ground conductivity, KFAB's daytime signal is heard in most of Eastern Nebraska and Western Iowa, with at least grade B coverage as far as Kansas City, Topeka, Sioux City and Des Moines.
 At night, even though it must direct its signal north–south to protect WBT, it can be heard across most of the western half of North America with a good radio.

 KFAB is licensed by the U.S. Federal Communications Commission to broadcast in the HD Radio (hybrid) format.

 Programming

 Gary Sadlemyer, with KFAB for more than four decades, hosts "The KFAB Morning News" on weekdays.
-Local talk shows are heard in late mornings with Scott Voorhees and in late afternoons with Ian Swanson.
-The rest of the weekday schedule is nationally syndicated conservative talk shows from co-owned Premiere Networks: Clay Travis and Buck Sexton, Glenn Beck and "Coast to Coast AM with George Noory."
+Local talk shows are heard in late mornings with Scott Voorhees and in late afternoons with Emery Songer.
+The rest of the weekday schedule is nationally syndicated conservative talk shows from co-owned Premiere Networks: The Clay Travis and Buck Sexton Show, The Glenn Beck Radio Program, The Jesse Kelly Show and Coast to Coast AM with George Noory.
+One popular Premiere Networks program that isn't heard on KFAB is The Sean Hannity Show.
+Rival talk station KOIL 1290 AM carries Hannity.